apirrone/gravityLed/README.md

 Tiny "physics engine" for displaying balls bouncing around walls and each others on a led matrix

+Just include gravityLed.hpp in your project, then instanciate a gravity
 ## Make :

 	$ make